otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 ## Datasets

-• Dataset 1 (DS1) - This data set comprises just a small proportion of a lane of singleend standard RAD data.
+• Dataset 1 (DS1) - This data set comprises just a small proportion of a lane of single-end standard RAD data.

 • Dataset 2 (DS2) - A fragment of a lane of paired-end RAD sequences that have been